KCON (music festival): 2022

-In 2022 KCON is the year KCON switched from online to in person again.
-Due to the pandemic, the previous years (2020-2021), was held online.
-In 2022 it will be held in South Korea, Japan, the United States, and Saudi Arabia.
-It will be held from May 7 to October 16.
+In 2022, KCON returned as in-person events.
+The events were held from May 7 to October 16 in South Korea, Japan, the United States, and for the first time, Saudi Arabia.

+2023

+In 2023, KCON was held in Thailand, Japan, the United States, and Saudi Arabia.
+Attendees at KCON LA 2023 were able to watch performances and collaborative stages, as well as participate in fan-engaging events such as the "K-Con Dream Stage", panels, and workshops.

+2024

+In 2024, the CW unveiled the global simulcast for KCON LA Sunday show, marking the first time the event was broadcast live on American television.

 Reception

-Jeff Benjamin, Billboard K-Town columnist, wrote that the convention has "hit every note to provide a new look at a world of music still gaining ground in the U.S.", and with thousands of people from all over North America attending KCON ‘12, the convention has "truly proved its ability to pass language barriers and kick-start what may be an annual music tradition."
-The Orange County Register described KCON ‘12 as "A daylong K-Pop invasion at Verizon Wireless Amphitheater".
+Jeff Benjamin, Billboard K-Town columnist, wrote that the convention has "hit every note to provide a new look at a world of music still gaining ground in the U.S.", and with thousands of people from all over North America attending KCON '12, the convention has "truly proved its ability to pass language barriers and kick-start what may be an annual music tradition."
+The Orange County Register described KCON '12 as "A daylong K-Pop invasion at Verizon Wireless Amphitheater".

 In 2014, New York City's Fuse TV said, "In just three years, KCON has become an annual pilgrimage for K-pop fans in America."
 NBC News said, "Thousands of screaming fans and the stars they adore gathered in Los Angeles for KCON, a celebration of Korean pop music and culture".
 Miami's Fusion TV called KCON '14 "the mother ship of all Korean culture events in this country", and observed, "k-pop fans might be the most devoted in the entire world."
 Melissa Block of NPR's All Things Considered said of KCON '14, "K-pop is here to stay."

 In 2015, Daniel Kreps of Rolling Stone wrote: "KCON has become so popular in the U.S. that even the Los Angeles fest is expanding to a larger venue...as attendance has ballooned since the inaugural KCON LA in 2012", and "will go bi-coastal...and head to Newark", adding, "KCON also hosted their first ever Japan convention."
 August Brown of the Los Angeles Times wrote: "In its early years, many wondered whether a South Korean act (other than Psy) could impact mainstream top-40 pop.
 But after watching the Sunday night installment of KCON 2015, it's clear that's the wrong question.
 K-pop's young and wide-ranging audience is the new mainstream in America."